High-altitude Tempranillos and wineries carved into the rock

 - 01

-One of Spain's four top-tier appellations alongside Rioja, Priorat and Bierzo — the highest level in the Spanish system.
+One of the four qualified designations of origin in Spain, along with Rioja, Priorat and Bierzo, the highest level within the Spanish system.

 - 02

-One of Europe's highest wine regions.
-Altitude and daily temperature swings up to 20°C give Tinto Fino its unique acidity and concentration.
+One of the highest DOs in Europe.
+The altitude and daily temperature variation of up to 20°C give the Tinto Fino its unique acidity and concentration.

 - 03

-Aranda de Duero preserves over 7 km of underground galleries dug between the 12th and 18th centuries, listed as a Cultural Heritage site.
+Aranda de Duero preserves more than 7 km of underground galleries excavated between the 12th and 18th centuries, declared a Site of Cultural Interest.

 - 04

-Home to Vega Sicilia (founded 1864), Pesquera, Pingus and Protos.
-Some of the world's most sought-after reds are born here.
+Cradle of Vega Sicilia (founded in 1864), Pesquera, Pingus and Protos.
+Here some of the world’s most sought-after red wines are born.

 Who it fits